pzhang24/ScreenSearch/README.md

 # ScreenSearch
 A web application that allows users to search movies, TV shows, and the people that make it all possible.

-Check it out at https://sheltered-citadel-85061.herokuapp.com/ (May need to wait for up to a minute for Heroku dyno's to restart)
+Check it out at https://sheltered-citadel-85061.herokuapp.com/ (May need to wait for up to a minute for Heroku dynos to restart)

 ## Tech Stack